Boris Ignores Channel 4 -

 There is a rumour going round that Channel 4 has commissioned an ice sculpture of Boris Johnson to melt in his absence during tonight’s televised debate on the “climate change emergency”.
 Channel 4 are getting very indignant that the PM is not going to do their show.
-Why this should be a surprise when channel’s news and current affairs boss calls him a liar, the channel’s senior anchorman shouts “f**k the Tories” and the news show selects subjects that suit its left-wing agenda.
+Why this should be a surprise when the channel’s news and current affairs boss calls him a liar, the channel’s senior anchorman shouts “f**k the Tories” in public and the news show selects subjects that suit its left-wing agenda.
 Hardly a surprise when half the presenters are virtually left-wing campaigners…

 The single-subject debate is in itself contentious.
 Would Channel 4 hold a debate on the “knife crime emergency” or the “rising taxes crisis”?
 It is not a neutral subject to choose.
 The key issue in this election is the Brexit deadlock, not carbon dioxide.